simran-sawhney/event-management-rails-api/README.md

 # README

 This module is basic version of event management basic, built using Rails API Framework.
-It shows the usage of API, Active Recird Serializers, Rspec.
+It shows the usage of API, Active Record Serializers, Rspec.

 * Ruby version = 2.4.1